Tabs Studio home Order Download Documentation Blog* Support

 Path grouping settings

-Default Path grouping regex (?<M>^[^\\]+$) checks that there are no back slashes in first paths concatenation and thus allows files only from the same directory.
-If we try c:\Project1\Window1.xaml and c:\Project2\Window1.xaml.cs files, then first concatenation would be Project1\Window1.xaml$Project2\Window1.xaml.cs$ - it has two back slashes and would not match default regex.
+Default Path grouping regex (?<M>^[^\\]+$) matches only when there are no back slashes in the first paths concatenation and thus groups files only from the same directory.
+If we try c:\Project1\Window1.xaml and c:\Project2\Window1.xaml.cs files, then the first concatenation would be Project1\Window1.xaml$Project2\Window1.xaml.cs$ - it has two back slashes and would not match default regex.

 1. Group files from the two specific folders.